Since Borrowell offers free credit reports for Canadians – we get asked all the time: “How long does information stay on my credit report?”

 While credit card balance transfers offer several advantages, they may not be the right choice for everyone in every situation.
 It's essential to consider the following scenarios when a balance transfer might not be the best financial move:

-High Balance Transfer Fees: Some credit card issuers charge a fee for balance transfers, typically a percentage of the amount being transferred.
-If the transfer fee is substantial, it can offset the potential interest savings, making the transfer less cost-effective.
-For this reason, it's important to read the terms and conditions carefully.
+High Balance Transfer Fees: Some credit card issuers charge a fee for balance transfers, typically a percentage of the amount being transferred for example, 1% or 2%.
+If the transfer fee is so large that it offsets the potential interest savings, this makes the transfer less cost-effective.
+For example, if your current interest rate is 17.99%, balance transfer fee is 2%, and the interest rate on the new card is 15.99%, you haven’t gained any interest savings in the first year.

-Accumulating More Debt: Transferring your credit card balances to a new card doesn't eliminate the root cause of your debt.
-If you continue to use your old credit cards and accumulate more debt on them, you'll have to manage multiple credit card payments, making your financial situation even more complex.
+Accumulating More Debt: If the cause of your debt was poor spending habits, transferring your credit card balances to a new card doesn't eliminate the root cause of your debt.
+If you continue to use your old credit cards without paying down the balance, you’ll only accumulate more debt.

 Overlooking the Terms and Conditions: It's crucial to read and understand the terms and conditions of the new credit card and the balance transfer offer thoroughly.
-Missing a payment or not adhering to the terms can result in the loss of the promotional rate and additional fees.
+Missing a payment or not adhering to the terms (e.g. using the card for cash advances during the promotional period if the terms forbid you from doing so, applying for bankruptcy during the promotional period, or any type of fraudulent activity, among other possible violations) will result in the loss of the promotional rate and additional fees.

-Impact on Credit Score: While balance transfers can have a positive impact on your credit score in the long run, applying for new credit cards can have a small, temporary negative effect on your credit score.
+Impact on Credit Score: While balance transfers can have a positive impact on your credit score in the long run, applying for new credit cards can have a small, temporary negative effect on your credit score because of the fact that the lender will need to carry out a hard credit check on you before determining whether you are eligible.
 However, as long as you manage your debt responsibly once you have the new credit card, the long-term benefits to your credit score should outstrip any small dips when applying for the card.

-Credit card balance transfers can be a powerful tool for Canadians looking to manage their credit card debt more effectively while potentially boosting their credit score.
-By taking advantage of promotional interest rates, making timely payments, and reducing credit card debt, you can set yourself on a path towards improved financial well-being.
+Credit card balance transfers can be a powerful tool for Canadians looking to pay down their credit card debt faster and save on interest.
+By taking advantage of promotional balance transfer interest rates, making timely payments, and reducing credit card debt, you can set yourself on a path towards improved financial well-being.

 Trusted by over 3 million Canadians, Borrowell provides free weekly credit scores and report monitoring, personalized financial product recommendations and affordable tools to help you build your credit.
 Sign up for your free Borrowell account today on borrowell.com, or download the mobile app for Android or iOS.